CirroBuild/FrostiDocs/docs/reference/api/influxdb.md

 ### Commit strategy

-Uncommitted rows are committed either:
+Uncommitted rows are committed:

+- once reaching `cairo.max.uncommitted.rows` pending rows or
+- after `line.tcp.commit.timeout` milliseconds inactivity (i.e. no inserts into
+  the table) or
-- after `line.tcp.maintenance.job.interval` milliseconds have passed
+- after `line.tcp.maintenance.job.interval` milliseconds have passed (but in practice this value is expected to be set much higher than the commit timeout).
-- once reaching `cairo.max.uncommitted.rows` uncommitted rows.

 ### Configuration